phillprice/phillprice.com/content/photo/mighty-engineers/index.md

 - "hungerford bridge"
 - "Featured on  adidap.com"
 ---
-Sort of wishing I didn't go up to 6400, but the 4000 stuff is awesome and this could quickly be cleaned up with NoiseNinja and has the same noise look of 400 to my eyes. - <a href="/photos/2008/12/06/mighty-engineers"></a>
+Sort of wishing I didn't go up to 6400, but the 4000 stuff is awesome and this could quickly be cleaned up with NoiseNinja and has the same noise look of 400 to my eyes.<a href="/photos/2008/12/06/mighty-engineers"></a>